-Notice is hereby given that a class meeting of the DCAC Sponsor Shareholders will be held at 10:30 BST on 12 May 2023 2023 at First Floor, 10 Lefebvre Street, St Peter Port, Guernsey GY1 2PE for the purpose of considering and, if thought fit, passing resolution 1 as an ordinary class resolution of the DCAC Sponsor Shareholders.
+Notice is hereby given that the class meeting of the DCAC Sponsor Shareholders originally to be held at 10:30 BST on 12 May 2023 2023 has been adjourned and reconvened at 10:30 BST on 18 May 2023 at First Floor, 10 Lefebvre Street, St Peter Port, Guernsey GY1 2PE for the purpose of considering and, if thought fit, passing resolution 1 as an ordinary class resolution of the DCAC Sponsor Shareholders.
 Defined terms used in this Notice shall, unless otherwise defined herein, have the meanings given to them in this Circular.